Freelance Taxes 101: Everything You Need to Get Started

 Reference: IRS Estimated Taxes Overview.

-The Forms You’ll Need
+The Tax Forms Freelancers Need to Know

-Schedule C (Form 1040)Reports your freelance income and expenses
+• Schedule C (Form 1040) – Reports your freelance income and expenses

-Schedule SECalculates self-employment tax
+• Schedule SE – Calculates self-employment tax

 Reference: IRS Schedule C Instructions.

-• Home office rent, electricity, or internet
+• Home office expenses

-• Software subscriptions (like Canva, Grammarly, or Zoom)
+• Software subscriptions

-• Marketing and advertising costs
+• Marketing and advertising

 Learn more: Top 10 Freelance Tax Deductions You Need to Know in 2025.